romanowski/blog/kleisli2.md

 In [part I](http://virtuslab.com/blog/arrows-monads-and-kleisli-part-i) I showed how Kleisli arrows could be used to implement domain modeling.
 Arrows serve as a foundation for a 'DSL' in which one can implement typical scenarios that arise in business-logic code: decoupling flow control from domain code, dealing with errors etc. Much to the spirit of [Railway Oriented Programming](http://fsharpforfunandprofit.com/posts/recipe-part2), but implemented in more generic terms.
 In this part I'll fill in the missing parts of this 'framework' - taking care of side-effects, conditional execution and mixing different monads in a single 'pipeline'.
+There is one more part planned where I'll introduce kind-projector and arrow transformers.
 Let's pick up where we left:

 ```scala